bertjohnson/WP-Twitch/README.md

 WP Twitch
 =========

-Simple embedding of your Twitch stream, which will only show when you're online.
+Simple embedding of your Twitch stream into WordPress, which will only show when you're online.

 Sample Screenshot
 =================